skagejj/gtfsagency_selection/README.md

 4. Click the "Update Agencies" button to refresh the list.
 5. Click "OK" to generate the filtered GTFS files in a new folder.

+## Explanation Video

+For a detailed walkthrough of how to use the GTFS Agency Selection Plugin, watch the explanation video below:

+<iframe src="https://drive.google.com/file/d/1yul0ZpfBc6-egv7DYJP-tYZC0cBT8gI0/preview" width="896" height="672" allow="autoplay"></iframe>

 ## Requirements

 - QGIS 3.x